Icon (noun)

 something that serves to explain or clarify

-A moment of great illumination for a child is when he develops the
+A moment of great illumination for a child is when he develops the ability to conceive of

 things not present to the senses.